Mr. Reliable: Plot

 In 1968, Wally Mellish has just been released from Long Bay Jail, moving into a new house in the Sydney suburb of Glenfield with his girlfriend, Beryl, and her baby.
 Police arrive at their door to question Mellish about some car thefts in the area, to which he responds by firing off a warning shot with his shotgun.
 A misunderstanding leads the police to believe that Beryl and the child are being held hostage.
 The matter quickly escalates to the Police Commissioner and the New South Wales Premier, then becomes a media circus.
 All are expecting an "American-style" siege situation, and the NSW Police are keen to publicly display their patience with Mellish having recently been accused of excessive force while handling protests against the Vietnam War.

 Negotiations follow over the next eight days.
 He demands to be allowed to marry Beryl, and a prison chaplain is sent in alongside police to officiate a small ceremony inside the house.
 Meanwhile, a growing number of people gather outside Mellish's house in support as he becomes a folk hero in Australian culture.
-Eventually, the police offer him in a deal in which he will come out and surrender himself with no charges laid, on condition that he publicly announces he will go and fight in Vietnam "to make up for the trouble (he's) caused."
+Eventually, the police offer him a deal in which he will come out and surrender with no charges laid, on condition that he publicly announces he will go and fight in Vietnam "to make up for the trouble (he's) caused."
 When it comes time to sign the enlistment papers, Mellish tells officials that he is illiterate.
 This lack of education disqualifies him from military service, and since the police agreed that charges would not be laid, he returns to his house in Glenfield to continue with his life.